 In accordance with applicable securities legislation, as part of its investment strategy and as an alternative to or in conjunction with investing in and holding securities directly, the fund may invest in one or more other investment funds or exchange traded funds listed on a stock exchange in Canada or the United States, including exchange traded funds managed by the Manager.
-In such case, there shall be no management fees or incentive fees that are payable by the fund that, to a reasonable person, would duplicate a fee payable by the underlying exchange traded fund for the same service.
-The fund's allocation to investments in other investment funds or exchange traded funds, if any, will vary from time to time depending on the relative size and liquidity of the investment fund or exchange traded fund, and the ability of the Manager to identify appropriate investment funds or exchange traded funds that are consistent with the fund 's investment objectives and strategies.
+In such case, there shall be no management fees or incentive fees that are payable by the fund that, to a reasonable person, would duplicate a fee payable by the underlying exchange traded funds, if any, will vary from time to time depending on the relative size and liquidity of the investment fund or exchange traded funds, if any, will vary from time to time depending on the relative size and liquidity of the investment fund or exchange traded funds that are consistent with the fund 's investment objectives and strategies.